Making decisions about future pathways

 Preparing to impress

 The written application process is typically only the first step in securing a place at a top university.
-At this stage and beyond it, our counsellor is an ally for students and ensures they are prepared for each of the challenges presented.
+At this stage and beyond it, Mr. Curran is an ally for students and ensures they are prepared for each of the challenges presented.
 From writing references and recommendation letters, providing feedback on applications, and holding practice interviews which are appropriate to the university and country in consideration, our counsellor helps every student to put their best foot forward and to have a clear understanding of what is required of them to produce a successful application.